-Listen, I’ll be the first to admit a laundromat business isn’t the sexiest business to start in 2021, but they can be extremely profitable and help you build a strong passive income portfolio.
+Listen, I'll be the first to admit a laundromat business isn't the sexiest business to start, but they can be extremely profitable and a great cash flow business to help you build a strong passive income portfolio.

 Laundromats make money by charging customers to operate their washing and drying machines allowing them to clean clothing and other fabrics.
 For many operations, no staffing is required, making it a great option for those looking to generate passive income.

 In this guide, I'll explain everything from how much money laundromats can make, how profitable a laundromat can be, and some options to help you open a laundromat and grow a successful business.
 Let's get started.

 If you aren’t quite sure what a laundromat is, it’s pretty simple to understand.
 A laundromat is a business in which customers pay a small fee to use your washers and dryers to clean clothes, bedding, and other items for an assortment of reasons.

 My laundromats are coin-operated, meaning they function whenever a customer inserts change into the machines.
 With today's technology, many laundromats have adopted to accept credit cards or other forms of payment.